digital-marketinginternational-marketing

 Similarly, business is built up slowly, through personal meetings that focus on establishing common ground and a strong rapport.
 This warmth and personality can be appealing, but be aware that it can make business decisions and company growth in Spain move more slowly than you might be used to.

-You might be invited to meals and events, the first few of which you’ll barely discuss business at all at.
-In Spain, rushing into talking shop and crunching numbers too fast is considered distasteful – and worse, you risk coming off desperate and insecure if you lean into it too hard, too fast.
+You might be invited to meals and events, the first few of which you will barely discuss business at all.
+In Spain, rushing into talking shop and crunching numbers too fast is considered distasteful.
+Worse, you risk coming off desperate and insecure if you lean into it too hard, too fast.

 People in Spain are long-lived, and an ageing population means that consumers in this country are confident with technology, but also wise to any cheap or disingenuous digital marketing tactics.